AppIntro/AppIntro/README.md

 **NOTE:** It is advised that you only put one permission in the String array unless you want the app to ask for multiple permissions on the same slide.

+**NOTE 2:** Requesting permissions automatically disables sliding, and users will have to result to pressing the buttons.
+Please do not open any issues regarding this, as they will be immmediately closed.
+Thanks!

 #### Slide Policies

 If you want to restrict navigation between your slides (i.e. the user has to toggle a checkbox in order to continue), our **Slide Policy** feature might help you.